-- 1. Add distilled water, as required, to keep the water level above the cell separators.
-Check at 25 HOUR intervals of operation or every week.
+- Add distilled water, as required, to keep the water level above the cell separators.
+Check battery electrolyte level after each 50 HOURS of operation.
 Normal water consumption is 1 ounce (30 ml) every 25 HOURS of operation.
-More than normal water consumption indicates: - a. a battery with a leak - b. a regulator rectifier that is charging too rectifier - 2.
+More than normal water consumption indicates: - a. a battery with a leak or defective cell - b. a regulator rectifier that is charging too much - 2.
 Make sure the battery is fastened in position.
-The battery cables must not contact the battery surface except at the cornection. - 3.
-Keep the battery in a clean and divergindition. - 4.
+The battery cables must not contact the battery surface except at the connection. - Keep the battery in a clean and dry condition. - 4.
 Use a hydrometer to check the specific gravity of the battery.
 If your battery will not keep the correct specific gravity, replace it.
 For the correct replacement battery see the specification section of this manual.